If you suffered injuries due to falling on a public sidewalk in New York, you might be wondering whether you can sue for your injuries.

 In addition, New York State’s laws also have a “comparative negligence” rule, which means that if you are partly responsible for the accident, your potential settlement will be lower.
 Your percentage of fault will reduce the overall amount you can receive.
 It’s crucial to fully understand the laws and regulations that apply to sidewalk injuries to determine the feasibility of a claim.

-Statute of Limitations for Slip and Fall Accidents on New York Sidewalks
+What is the Statute of Limitations for Slip and Fall Accidents on New York Sidewalks?

 When you suffer injuries from falling on a public sidewalk in New York, you might be able to sue for your injuries.
 However, you can only collect compensation if you can prove another party is responsible for your injuries.
 Because these claims are complicated and deadlines might be short, we recommend seeking legal advice immediately.